Saturday, December 30, 2023

 Happy things for June 2023

 *Dylan bought a car.
-This relieves me because I was worried that he wasn't concerned about my car's upkeep (which he was not) and because gas is so much cheaper driving my car vs. the truck.
+This relieves me because I was worried that he wasn't concerned about my car's upkeep.

 *I hate to tempt fate, but so far nothing major has failed or needed to be replaced at my house.
 And I am doing my best to stay on top of the yards.

 *Haven't had a vertigo episode lately.
 Knee only barely aches.
-Going to get an eye exam this week which might result in glasses.
-I'm staying on top of medications, doctor visits, and improving my habits. *update: no glasses needed!
+Going to get an eye exam this week.
+I'm staying on top of medications, doctor visits, and improving my habits.

-*It sounds counterintuitive to say that it makes me feel happy to know I have taken stock of the people in my life and decided who can stay.
-The new Gina feels lonely at times, but I am making space in my life to make new friends.
+*It makes me feel happy to know I have taken stock of the people in my life and decided who can stay.
+I feel lonely at times, but I am making space in my life to make new friends.
 What's not to like about THAT?

 *And I'm still happy to visit Highlands, while I decide how much longer it will be in my life.